-- •1789 Uranium discovered by Klaproth in Germany and named after the planet Uranus recently discovered by Herschel. - •1896 Professor Becquerel in Paris discovered radioactivity in uranium minerals and then radium discovered by Mme.
-Curie in Paris. - •1910 Dr. Soddy in Cambridge, UK, proposed "isotopes" for atoms with different atomic weights but identical chemical properties. - •1913 Professor Thomson at Cambridge showed neon had "isotopes" and therefore other elements were likely to have them too. - •1932 Dr. Chadwick at Cambridge discovered the neutron. - •1935 Dr. Dempster in Chicago showed uranium contained 0.7% of uranium-235 and the rest was uranium-238.
-Uranium structure shown to be 92 p and 146 n in U-238; 92p and 143 n in U-235.
+- •1789 Uranium was discovered by Klaproth in Germany and named after the planet Uranus recently discovered by Herschel. - •1896 Professor Becquerel in Paris discovered radioactivity in uranium minerals; radium was then discovered by Mme.
+Curie in Paris. - •1910 Dr. Soddy in Cambridge, UK, proposed "isotopes" for atoms with different atomic weights but identical chemical properties. - •1913 Professor Thomson at Cambridge showed neon had "isotopes," and, therefore, other elements were likely to have them, too. - •1932 Dr. Chadwick at Cambridge discovered the neutron. - •1935 Dr. Dempster in Chicago showed uranium contained 0.7% of uranium-235 and the rest was uranium-238.
+Uranium structure was shown to be 92 p and 146 n in U-238; 92 p and 143 n in U-235.